sheldonucr/ucr-eecs168-lab/lab2/README.md

 * Name, SID, Session(021,022,023), ENGR ID, UCR NetID

-* Summary of what you learned thru this lab (One paragraph)
+* Summary of what you learned through this lab (One paragraph)

 * Your inverter layout in Fig.11 or Fig.12.